andreaferretti/cello/README.md

 # Cello

-Cello is a library of succinct data structures, oriented in particular for string searching and string operations.
+Cello is a library of succinct data structures, oriented in particular for string searching and other string operations.

 ## Operations